Event marketing and experiential marketing are sometimes seen as the same thing.

 Analyze and evaluate your event once it’s complete.

-The analytics will give you the quantitative feedback you need to improve your next event.
+The analytics will give you the quantitative feedback you need to improve your next B2B event marketing campaign.
 But it’s also important to get qualitative feedback from your attendees.
 You can do this by sending out a survey to attendees, emailing speakers personally to get their thoughts, or sending out a request for feedback to any private online networks you have.

-How does event marketing with our agency work?
+How does B2B event marketing with our agency work?

-At Zen, we take a holistic approach to marketing your event, starting from the very beginning.
+At Zen, we take a holistic approach to B2B event marketing, starting from the very beginning.
 We handle all of the steps mentioned above.

 If you’re putting on a conference, we can handle everything from finding a venue, to booking speakers.